terra-reference/terraref.github.io/_posts/blog/2015-10-27-project-kickoff-at-ncsa.md

 ### Agrible

-What they do:
+* What they do:
-Remote sensing, image processing, analysis
+  * Remote sensing, image processing, analysis
-Long term planning (3 yr)
+  * Long term planning (3 yr)
-Testing systems
+  * Testing systems
-Running processes
+  * Running processes

-They have staff for marketing, customer service, user-based
+They have staff for marketing, customer service, user-based.
 Agrible is willing to work with TERRAref.
-They can possibly contribute software
+They can possibly contribute to the development of software, data products, and application programming interfaces.

-They asked:
-Are there constraints on data? - Data can be open, algorithms kept closed
+* Q: Are there constraints on data? - Data can be open, algorithms kept closed

 TERRAref will need to set up different levels of open access, but host all data/algorithms.
 Agrible needs to know the constraints on the data

 ### Storage and Computing resources

- on ROGER, campus cluster, openstack NEBULA, ADS, XSEDE
+Current plan is to use ROGER, campus cluster, openstack NEBULA, ADS, XSEDE.

+A key issue is that the predicted data volume has increased from 1 PB accumulating over four years to 10-20PB, mostly from the imaging spectrometers and 3D scanner.
+It costs many millions of dollars to store so much data even for these few years.
+So we need to a) identify options other than the original plan for providing 1 PB of storage online (CyberGIS center has offered to provide this capacity on Roger).

 For storage, John Towns suggests that TERRAref needs to know:
 * What are the data sources?